My dearest Gentle Reader, I finally went to see Love, Simon and I have a few thoughts.

 High School Setting

-Were the World Mine ~ Streaming right now on Prime, this is the only movie I know (off the top of my head) that’s also a gay romance set in high school.
+Were the World Mine ~ This is the only movie I know (off the top of my head) that’s also a gay romance set in high school.
 However, I wouldn’t call it a comedy.
 It’s a slightly surreal romantic drama musical.
+Some consent issues – Shakespeare’s fault.
 To me, it feels like it owes more to a more cerebral movie like Flirting, than anything else.
 Bonus glitter… lots of glitter.

 After High School